craigfrancis/php-is-literal-rfc/readme.md

 While I agree with [Tyson Andre](https://news-web.php.net/php.internals/109192), it is highly recommended to use Static Analysis.

+But the *biggest* problem is that Static Analysis is simply not used by most developers, especially those who are new to programming (usage tends to be higher by those writing well tested libraries).

-But they nearly always focus on other issues (type checking, basic logic flaws, code formatting, etc).
+They also focus on other issues today (type checking, basic logic flaws, code formatting, etc).

-Those that attempt to address injection vulnerabilities, do so via Taint Checking (see above), and are [often incomplete](https://github.com/vimeo/psalm/commit/2122e4a1756dac68a83ec3f5abfbc60331630781).
+Those that do attempt to address injection vulnerabilities, do so via Taint Checking (see above), and are [often incomplete](https://github.com/vimeo/psalm/commit/2122e4a1756dac68a83ec3f5abfbc60331630781).

 For a quick example, psalm, even in its strictest errorLevel (1), and/or running `--taint-analysis`, will not notice the missing quote marks in this SQL, and will incorrectly assume this is perfectly safe: